MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/testing-a-web-application-zip-package-for-inclusion-with-the-web-application-gallery.md

 msc.type: authoredcontent
 ---
 > [!NOTE]
-> The Windows Web Application Gallery (WWAG) has been retired and we are no longer taking submissions.
+> The Windows Web Application Gallery (WWAG) is being retired on July 1, 2021.
+We are no longer taking submissions via the Submission Portal.
+Please contact webpi@microsoft.com to make updates to your existing submission.

 # Testing a Zip Package for Inclusion with the Web Application Gallery